boniebug/html-report/pokemon-submissions/pokemon-Charantej21/README.md

         - By using type
         - By using Name
         - By using Id
 ### 2. Pokemon API
 - https://pokeapi.co/api/v2/pokemon/?offset=0&limit=1032
     - fetched the url in the above api to get types, images, ability, height, weight, moves, stats.
     - fetched again types url to get weaknesses of pokemon.
 ### 3. webpage overview
     - Had an loader untill pokemons details are loading.
     - Displayed 20 pokemons in userinterface(ui).
-- click Details button to more information about pokemon.
+    - click Details button to get more information about pokemon.